 Arizona Land and Water Trust protects Southern Arizona’s vanishing western landscapes, its farms and ranches, wildlife habitat, and the waters that sustain them.
 In addition to our role as land steward, we also support programs that carry out our purpose, including appropriate legislation, public education and outreach.
 We believe the preservation of Southern Arizona’s landscapes and ecosystems to be vital to the well-being of all residents, present and future.

-Since 1987, we have protected nearly 49,000 acres through conservation easements, donations and fee acquisition.
+Since 1978, we have protected more than 67,375 acres through conservation easements, donations and fee acquisition.
 In 1985 the Trust was instrumental in establishing legislation in Arizona enabling conservation easements.

-Cameron Becker, Project Assistant – I am a fourth generation Tucsonan and I grew up exploring and enjoying the outdoors from the sky islands down to the Sea of Cortez.
+I am a fourth generation Tucsonan and I grew up exploring and enjoying the outdoors from the Sky Islands down to the Sea of Cortez.
 My work with the Trust allows me the opportunity to make a difference in these open spaces and working landscapes.
 I couldn’t ask to work with a better team of people who share my passion for conserving the legacy and resources that make our community such an amazing place to live.

 Conservation Program Associate

 A love of nature has always driven me to get outside to explore my surroundings.
 I grew up along the Blue Ridge Mountains in Virginia but in 2016 took a 13,000-mile road-trip across the US which exposed me to the diverse environments this continent has to offer.
 I feel lucky to be working with such an effective organization and motivated team to conserve the unique Sonoran landscape so the many cultures who call this place home can continue to enjoy it for generations to come.